wealthkernel/api-documentation-guides/docs/portfolios/Basics.md

 # Portfolio basics

 Portfolios are a container for an investor's cash and holdings.
 All investment activity on the WealthKernel platform (balances, orders, transactions) is directly tied to a portfolio.
 When a portfolio is created under an account, it will inherit the same currency as the account.
+The currency does not need to be stipulated when creating a portfolio, however if it is, there will be a check made against the currency to ensure consistency.

 Multiple portfolios can be created under a single account to allow for different investment strategies.
 However, we do not recommend mixing and matching mandate types.

 The below diagram represents an example account and portfolio structure.